 Generally, people seem to be under the impression that it's harder to manage than a meat-based diet.
 But really, when you become familiar with something it isn’t difficult to manage.

 In the beginning, you just need to train your mind to think of different options when it comes to meals.
 However, this isn’t as easy when someone else is cooking for you!
 Friends and family tend to get a little stumped about what to cook for me.
 To counter this I bring my own meal, offer to cook, or we have seafood.

-I think this confusion stems from education and childhood upbringings.
-We are forever told ‘meat and three veg’ and images of meats are used to indicate our protein sources so it’s easy for people to be confused with plant based diets.
+I think this confusion stems from education and childhood upbringing.
+We are forever told ‘meat and three veg’ and images of meats are used to indicate our protein sources so it’s easy for people to be confused with plant-based diets.

 I haven’t found energy levels or muscle mass to be affected, but I have never been an overly muscular person either.
 As I compete in more endurance-based sports muscle mass and growth isn’t a goal of mine.

 I do make sure all my meals have a protein source, and that this varies from meal to meal.
 This might be tofu, tempeh, chickpeas, beans, a meat substitute or fish.
 This ensures I am still getting a broad range of protein, nutrients and enough to maintain muscle, aid growth and recovery.

 No, I generally don’t miss meat and I think society is only becoming more accepting and accommodating of such lifestyles that it will be easier and easier to manage.

 I have on occasion found I miss meat like lamb, but I can enjoy all the veggie sides that go with a roast!

 I think I have a good compromise of what ‘most’ of the population do vs what I am trying to do.
 I don’t ask people to cook certain food for me and will eat the plant-based foods around me if people aren’t aware.